practical-artificial-intelligence-841/website/content/syllabus-and-policies/syllabus.md

 ### How to get in touch with the instructor
 - Email the instructor using **Canvas Inbox tool**
 - Schedule an in-person or Zoom meeting
-- Meet after class during help session.
+- Meet after class during the help session.

 ## COURSE DESCRIPTION